epam/edp-install/docs/operator-guide/index.md

 # Overview

-This guide is for DevOps who installs/configure/customize EDP and also support platform
+The EDP Operator guide is intended for DevOps and provides information on EDP installation, configuration and customization, as well as the platform support.